wehr-to/CCNA-Study-Guide/OSPF/notes.md

 | Question                                                  | Answer                                                                                         |
 |-----------------------------------------------------------|------------------------------------------------------------------------------------------------|
 | Why switch from OSPF to EIGRP for unequal-cost load balancing? | Because OSPF only uses equal-cost paths, while EIGRP supports unequal-cost load balancing via variance. |

+# OSPF Neighbors: An Academic Overview

+## Introduction
+Open Shortest Path First (OSPF) is a link-state interior gateway protocol (IGP) widely used in enterprise and service provider networks.
+It enables routers within the same autonomous system (AS) to exchange routing and topology information efficiently.
+A critical component of OSPF's operation is the formation and management of **neighbor relationships** between routers.

+## What Is an OSPF Neighbor?
+An OSPF neighbor is any router that is directly reachable over a common OSPF-enabled interface and with which OSPF Hello packets have been successfully exchanged.
+Neighbor relationships are essential for the exchange of routing information and the maintenance of accurate link-state databases.

+## Neighbor Discovery and Hello Protocol
+OSPF uses Hello packets to discover and maintain neighbor relationships.
+These packets contain critical parameters such as:

+- Router ID
+- Hello/dead intervals
+- Area ID
+- Authentication (if configured)
+- Network mask
+- Designated Router (DR) and Backup DR (BDR) information

+If two routers exchange Hello packets and agree on these parameters, they consider each other neighbors.

+## OSPF Neighbor States
+OSPF defines a series of neighbor states during adjacency formation:

+1. **Down** – No Hello packets have been received.
+2. **Init** – Hello packet received, but router’s own ID not seen.
+3. **2-Way** – Bidirectional communication established; neighbor’s ID seen.
+4. **ExStart** – Routers begin database synchronization.
+5. **Exchange** – Database Description (DBD) packets are exchanged.
+6. **Loading** – Link-State Request (LSR) and Update (LSU) packets exchanged.
+7. **Full** – Routers are fully adjacent and LSDBs are synchronized.

+> Note: On broadcast and NBMA networks, only routers forming full adjacency with the DR/BDR reach the "Full" state.
+Others remain in "2-Way".

+## Factors Affecting Neighbor Adjacency
+- **Mismatched Hello/dead intervals**
+- **Mismatched area ID or network type**
+- **Authentication failures**
+- **Inconsistent MTU values**
+- **Duplicate router IDs**

+## Conclusion
+Understanding OSPF neighbor relationships is crucial for network stability and scalability.
+The neighbor state machine, Hello protocol, and database synchronization mechanisms together ensure that all routers maintain a consistent view of the network.
+Misconfigurations in neighbor parameters are a common source of OSPF routing issues and should be verified during troubleshooting.